ArkadiuszSchabowski/TripAI/README.md

 ## 🧪 Testing

 ### Backend
-- Unit tests written in JUnit 5
+- Unit and integration tests written in JUnit 5
-- Integration tests

 ### Frontend
 - Unit tests written in Jasmine